-During the year, the SSG and SSF field was reclassified from Exploration & Evaluation (E&E) assets to PP&E, following the approval of the FDP in September 2017.
+Recoverability of E&E assets is dependent on the expected future success of exploration activities.
+E&E costs are capitalised into exploration assets if management concludes that future economic benefits are likely to be realised based on an assessment of exploration results and identified mineral resources.
 Under IFRS 6 "Exploration for and Evaluation of Mineral Resources", an impairment test is required, using the principles of IAS 36 "Impairment of Assets", at the point an exploration and evaluation assets is reclassified to PP&E.

-Based on our professional judgement, we determined the impairment of the carrying amount of PP&E including CWIP amounting to \$742,705,287 is dependent upon the future cashflows of the business.
-During the current year the Group has got the reserves approved for the SSG and SSF field.
+Based on our professional judgement, we determined the recoverability of the carrying amount of PP&E including CWIP amounting to \$851,277,557 is dependent upon the future cashflows of the business.
+The company has capitalised taking into account the IFRS 6 recognitioon criteria.
+During the previous year the Group has got the reserves approved for the SSG and SSF field.
 Further the Management Committee has also approved the revised Field Development Plan ('FDP') in respect of the SGL area for the enhancement of production.
 Bearing in mind the generally long-lived nature of the Group's assets, the most critical assumption in relation to the management's assessment of future cash flows, which are used to project the recoverability of PP&E including CWIP are management's views on sales volume and gas price outlook.

-We therefore identified Impairment of property, plant and equipment including CWIP as a significant risk, which was one of the most significant assessed risks of material misstatement.
+We focused on this area due to the significant values and the nature of the judgements and assumptions management are required to make in determining the existence of impairment triggers.
+We therefore identified Impairment of property, plant and equipment "PP&E" including capital work in progress "CWIP" as a significant risk, which was one of the most significant assessed risks of material misstatement.